-- Unit Exam/Quizzes

-- Socratic Seminar or Circle/Discussion Board

-- Formal Written Responses

-- Non-fiction articles
+- Unit Exam/Quizzes - Socratic Seminar or Circle/Discussion Board - Formal Written Responses (i.e. Reader Response Criticism) - Non-fiction articles

-- The historical lens of the unit applies to understanding and impact of a society's culture on literature and values Individuality and the fight for freedom occurs in many societies and cultures. - Formal writing and discussion assessments will improve students' abilities to communicate in multiple academic and social forums
+- The historical lens of the unit applies to understanding and impact of a society's culture on literature and values - Individuality and the fight for freedom occurs in many societies and cultures. - Formal writing and discussion assessments will improve students' abilities to communicate in multiple academic and social forums

-The following list is optional and not limited to: I Know Why the Caged Bird Sings and various non-fiction articles
+The following list is optional and not limited to: Three Cups of Tea and various non-fiction articles

-Honors English II Grade 10 Unit 3 Course/Subject: Honors English II Grade: 10 Suggested Timeline: 5-6 weeks
+Honors English II Grade 10 Unit 3 Course/Subject: Honors English II Grade: 10 Suggested Timeline: 9 weeks

-Grade Level Summary This college preparatory course with an emphasis on the Keystone exam will focus on different types of skills that are needed for reading, writing, speaking and listening.
+Grade Level Summary This honors course with a strong emphasis on the Keystone exam will focus on different types of skills that are needed for reading, writing, speaking and listening.
 Students will participate in small group discussion and full class literary discussions both in person and virtually in addition to activities that are geared toward qualities of the Profile of a Graduate to analyze texts at a deeper level.
 They will read, discuss, and analyze fiction, nonfiction, drama, poetry, and novels.
 Students will practice various styles of writing, both formally and informally, in MLA format such as essays, articles, criticisms, short stories, and a research paper while improving grammar and vocabulary.
 Some of the student-written products may be eligible for publication.
 Additionally, there will be a strong emphasis on progressing speaking, technology, and critical thinking skills toward college and career level expectations.
-Grade Level Units Unit 1: Fiction Unit 2: Non-Fiction Unit 3: Drama Unit 4: Poetry Unit 5: Research Process Unit 6: Independent Study: Fiction & Non-Fiction Study
+Grade Level Units Unit 1: Fiction Unit 2: Non-Fiction Unit 3: Drama Unit 4: Poetry Unit 5: Research Paper Unit 6: Independent Study: Fiction & Non-Fiction

-Unit Title Unit 3: Drama Unit Summary This unit will focus on one dramatic play, Much Ado About Nothing (or possibly Julius Caesar).
-Students will interpret a Shakespearean drama while recognizing the importance of stage directions, soliloquies, monologues, etc. Students might even perform certain scenes and lines in front of the class, practicing appropriate tone and body language.
-They'll also have the opportunity to watch the plays (or parts of it) to apply film terms and techniques for further analysis.
+Unit Title Unit 3: Drama This unit will focus on two dramatic plays, Much Ado About Nothing (or possibly Julius Caesar) and The Miracle Worker .
+Students will interpret a Shakespearean drama and Gibson play while recognizing the importance of stage directions, soliloquies, monologues, etc. Students might even perform certain scenes and lines in front of the class, practicing appropriate tone and body language.
+They'll also have the opportunity to watch one of the plays (or parts of it) to apply film terms and techniques for further analysis.
 This unit will also encourage refining formal reading, writing, speaking, and listening skills while performing in accordance with the 8 C's.
 Additionally, students will complete and engage in various tasks that link content to the Keystone exam.
-The summative assessments will include an exam, essay, and/or multifaceted cube project where students can creatively complete projects of their choice (managed choice).
+The summative assessments will include a literary criticism and multifaceted cube project where students can creatively complete projects of their choice (managed choice).
 Some example choices include creative writing prompts, digital media portfolios, skits, board games, and storyboards.

 - 1. How can the study of drama exhibit the Profile of a Graduate and Keystone test preparation? - 2.
 How can a play display historical accuracies and inaccuracies? - 3.
 How does the author use literary devices to develop plot, theme, and character development? - 4.
-How does Shakespearean language translate into modern-day language for more current analysis? - 5.
-How do the formal writing conventions assist in articulating different styles and purposes? - 6.
+How do the formal writing conventions assist in articulating different styles and purposes? - 5.
 How does awareness of appropriate speaking and listening skills assist in effectively sending and receiving messages?